-We used the G@RCH program of Professor Sebastien Laurent to arrive at these results.
+To compute this dynamic conditional correlation, we used the G@RCH program of Professor Sebastien Laurent to arrive at these results.
 It offers a very wide and robust selection of multivariate GARCH programs with which to analyze co-volatility [14, 257-259].